OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-**Anonymous Information:** Information that doesn\\'t directly identify and can\\'t reasonably be used to identify an individual customer or user.
+**Anonymous Information:** Information that doesn't directly identify and can't reasonably be used to identify an individual customer or user.

 ' + '